-We’ve all been there; after an evening of playing Rust with friends, your mind turns to how you’d fare in a real-life survival situation, followed by a realization of how quickly you’d succumb to the elements.
-Survival skills may seem far removed from our regular day-to-day lives, but they can be incredibly useful to learn and video games could be more of a primer than you might think.
+We’ve all been there; after an evening of playing Rust with friends, your mind turns to how you’d fare in a real-life survival situation, followed by realizing how quickly you’d succumb to the elements.
+Survival skills may seem far removed from our regular day-to-day lives, but they can be beneficial to learn, and video games could be more of a primer than you might think.

-Survival skills, of course, have much wider applications than this and have practical utilities in situations beyond those shown in survival films.
+Survival skills have much broader applications than this and have practical utility in situations beyond those shown in survival films.
 Something as unassuming as a car breakdown in a rural area could turn into an overnight stay in the wild before a breakdown service can reach you, and knowing basic bushcraft could be the difference between a cold night and a comfortable one.

-In terms of learning these practical skills, there are different ways you can learn, perhaps the most popular of which are tutored bushcraft camps which take you and a group of others on a wild camping trip with professional instructors.
-The program will vary from camp to camp, but whichever you choose, you can stand to learn key survival skills from fire-making to effective shelter-building, and reading the land to find drinking water.
+In terms of learning these practical skills, there are different ways you can learn, the most popular of which are tutored bushcraft camps which take you and a group of others on a wild camping trip with professional instructors.
+The program will vary from camp to camp, but whichever you choose, you can learn critical survival skills from fire-making to effective shelter-building and reading the land to find drinking water.

-Helpful skills you’ll be taught along the way, that you can practice daily at home, include knot-tying and whittling.
-Physical skill is just one side of effective survival, though and one of the ways you can cultivate the other side may be surprising.
+You’ll be taught valuable skills along the way, which you can practice daily at home, including knot-tying and whittling.
+Physical skill is just one side of practical survival, though, and one of the ways you can cultivate the other side may be surprising.

-Besides having the physical skills to create a robust shelter, the sharpening of mental skills is crucial to any survival situation.
-Here, video games can actually help, in the form of survival games such as Stormfall: Saga of Survival, a survival RPG with resource and character management at its core, and which rewards collaboration and co-operation with other groups or ‘clans’.
+Besides having the physical skills to create a robust shelter, mental sharpening skills are crucial to survival.
+Here, video games can help in the form of survival games such as Stormfall: Saga of Survival, a survival RPG with resource and character management at its core, which rewards collaboration and cooperation with other groups or ‘clans.’

-Naturally, survival games won’t necessarily help you cultivate your practical skills: the building of fires and shelter might follow some survival conventions, but will not divulge any useful information to translate into the real world.
-However, playing them can sharpen your mental faculties in other ways.
+Naturally, survival games won’t necessarily help you cultivate your practical skills: building fires and shelters might follow some survival conventions but will not divulge any valuable information to translate into the real world.
+However, playing with them can sharpen your mental faculties in other ways.

-To that end, Valheim is another popular survival title that, despite its fantastical subject matter, could offer measurable improvements with regard to real-life survival scenarios; solid teamwork and communication are required to find resources and complete structures, as well as to monitor threats.
+To that end, Valheim is another popular survival title that, despite its fantastical subject matter, could offer measurable improvements concerning real-life survival scenarios; solid teamwork and communication are required to find resources and complete structures, and monitor threats.

-The fortunate truth is that not many of us will ever find ourselves in a situation that necessitates having survival skills and knowledge.
+The fortunate truth is that only a few of us will ever find ourselves in a situation that necessitates having survival skills and knowledge.
 Tales of desert strandings and forest survival are outliers, told by a significant, unlucky minority.
 But does this mean we shouldn’t bother to learn how to start a fire, tie a rope, or build a shelter from our surroundings?
-Not at all; these skills are evergreen, and crucially, transferrable.
+Not at all; these skills are evergreen and, crucially, transferrable.

-Learning how to survive in the wilderness is a case-specific way to learn about adaptability, and how to improvise effectively – an extremely useful skill to have in both personal and professional environments.
-Cultivating teamwork and organization through survival simulation games and co-op RPGs make you a more effective team player, and can even improve leadership skills.
+Learning how to survive in the wilderness is a case-specific way to learn about adaptability and how to improvise effectively – an extremely useful skill to have in both personal and professional environments.
+Cultivating teamwork and organization through survival simulation games and co-op RPGs makes you a more effective team player and can improve your leadership skills.

 In essence, survival skills do not exist in a vacuum.
-While they could well save your life at one point or another, their benefits extend beyond their initial purpose – making you a more effective, and more well-rounded person.
+While they could save your life at one point or another, their benefits extend beyond their initial purpose – making you a more effective and well-rounded person.